XtendCash/XtendCash/contrib/gitian/README.md

 Gitian building
 ================

-*Setup instructions for a Gitian build of Loki using a VM or physical system.*
+*Setup instructions for a Gitian build of XtendCash using a VM or physical system.*

-Gitian is the deterministic build process that is used to build the Loki CLI executables.
+Gitian is the deterministic build process that is used to build the XtendCash CLI executables.
 It provides a way to be reasonably sure that the executables are really built from the git source.
 It also makes sure that the same, tested dependencies are used and statically built into the executable.